 Subscriptions will be received subject to allotment by the Agents and subject to acceptance or rejection by the General Partner on behalf of the Partnership, in whole or in part, and the right is reserved to close the Offering books at any time without notice.
-It is expected that the initial Closing will take place on or about [•], 2025.
+It is expected that the initial Closing will take place on or about July 31, 2025.
 The initial Closing is conditional upon receipt of subscriptions for a minimum of 200,000 Units.
 The Agents will hold subscription proceeds received from Subscribers prior to the initial Closing and any subsequent Closing.
 The initial Closing is subject to receipt of subscriptions for the minimum number of Units and other closing conditions of the Offering.
 If the minimum Offering is not subscribed for by the date that is 90 days from the date of this prospectus or any amendment thereto, subscription proceeds received with respect to the Units will be returned, without interest or deduction, to the Subscribers.
 If less than the maximum number of Units are subscribed for at the initial Closing Date, subsequent Closings may be held on or before the date that is 90 days from the date of this prospectus or any amendment thereto.
 Registrations of interests in the Units will be made only through the book-based system administered by CDS Clearing and Depository Services Inc. ("CDS").
 Non-certificated interests representing the Units will be recorded in the name of CDS or its nominee on the register of the Partnership maintained by Computershare Investor Services Inc. on the date of each Closing.
 No certificates representing the Units will be issued.
 A Subscriber who purchases Units will receive only a customer confirmation from the registered dealer who is a CDS participant and from or through whom the Units are purchased.

-The federal tax shelter identification number in respect of the Partnership is [•].
-The Québec tax shelter identification number in respect of the Partnership is [•].
+The federal tax shelter identification number and the Québec tax shelter identification number in respect of the Partnership will be made available on the Manager's website at www.nextedgecapital.com prior to the initial Closing.
+These identification numbers will also be included in the first communication to Limited Partners filed on SEDAR+ and in the first press release issued by the Partnership following the initial Closing.
 The identification number issued for this tax shelter must be included in any income tax return filed by the investor.
 Issuance of the identification number is for administrative purposes only and does not in any way confirm the entitlement of the investor to claim any tax benefits associated with the tax shelter.
 Le numéro d'identification attribué à cet abri fiscal doit figurer dans toute déclaration d'impôt sur le revenu produite par l'investisseur.
 L'attribution de ce numéro n'est qu'une formalité administrative et ne confirme aucunement le droit de l'investisseur aux avantages fiscaux découlant de cet abri fiscal.